uviclibraries/genai-vibe-code-intro/3-language-defender.md

 Step 5
 {: .label .label-step}

-- Next we need to wait a minute or two for Claude to create the HTML file for you.
-Once you see the **Download** button, click on it and make note of where you saved it on your laptop.
+- Next we need to wait a minute or two for the AI to read the web page and create the HTML file for you.
+While it works, you can watch it write the code.
+- If you are using Claude, it will display a preview of the webpage on the right side of the screen once it generates the file.
+Before downloading, you can review the preview and provide additional prompts if you would like to make any changes
+- Once it's finished, click the **Download** button and make note of where you saved the file on your laptop (usually your **Downloads** folder).

 ![Screenshot of the completed artifact in Claude.
 Annotation: arrow pointing to the Download button in the top right corner of the artifact panel](images/defender-03-download.png)
 {: .step}